 Anorectal manometry: This test inflates a small balloon inside the rectum to see whether the muscles of the area respond.
 This test is done only on older children.

 Hirschsprung’s disease is a very serious condition.
-But if found quickly, it can almost always be cured by surgery.
+But if found quickly, it can help your child live a relatively normal life.

 Doctors will usually do one of two types of surgery:

 Pull-through procedure: This surgery simply cuts out the part of the large intestine with the missing nerve cells.
 Then the rest of the intestine is connected directly to the anus.